MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/dual-currency-for-tax.md

 - Sales tax conversion
 - Tax settlement auto balance in reporting currency

-Dual currency support for sales taxes ensures that taxes are calculated accurately in the tax currency and that the sales tax settlement balance is calculated accurately in both the accounting currency and reporting currency.
+Dual currency support for sales taxes ensures that taxes are calculated accurately in the tax currency, and that the sales tax settlement balance is calculated accurately in both the accounting currency and reporting currency.

 The new features are currently enabled for private preview customers.
 To enable the features, raise a service request through corresponding channels to Microsoft.